nvikou/nvikou/README.md

  AI/ML Engineer | GPT Engineer |  Full-Stack Developer & AI Builder | Econometrics | Automation

- I create AI-powered tools, bots, and scalable web applications.
+ Passionate about technology and motivated to use data and AI/ML to solve business problems, i create AI-powered tools, bots, and scalable web applications.

 ##  What I Do: